-1. recognize the significance of the literary and non-literary or cultural context of a work being studied, such as biographical, historical, mythological, and philosophical contexts;

-2. read critically secondary sources, such as criticism and other texts by the same author, as an aid to comprehending the primary text being studied;

-- 3. read critically and independently works or aspects of works not discussed in class; - 4. understand the work studied in the context of the British literary tradition; and - 5. formulate a thesis on a given subject in one or more specific works and develop this, using suitable textual evidence.
+- 1. recognize the significance of the literary and non-literary or cultural context of a work being studied, such as biographical, historical, mythological, and philosophical contexts; - 2. read critically secondary sources, such as criticism and other texts by the same author, as an aid to comprehending the primary text being studied; - 3. read critically and independently works or aspects of works not discussed in class; - 4. recognize and understand major forms in the history of the British novel such as picaresque, stream of consciousness, moral realism, novel of manners, and social criticism; and - 5. formulate a thesis on a given subject in one or more specific works and develop this, using suitable textual evidence.